 Introduction

-Body text (style: ECC Paragraph)

-Synthetic explanation of MBANS: definition and main applications

 [….

-First MBANSs will be mostly deployed in healthcare facilities, such as hospitals or emergency care facilities.
+Initially Medical Body Area Network Systems (MBANSs) will be mostly deployed in healthcare facilities, such as hospitals or emergency care facilities.
 However they will later extend into the patient’s home in order to enable home healthcare.
 In addition, MBANSs are also expected to be used in ambulances for monitoring patient vital signs during patient transportation

 It is intended that deployment and usage of MBANSs will be at the direction of healthcare professionals.
 This restriction applies to MBANS operation in both healthcare facilities and out of healthcare facilities (e.g. at patient’s home)….etc….]

+[explanation on 2300-2360 ‘extension’ to be added (history of WI40).
+Not before SRD/MG M57.

-The scope of the studies presented herewith is limited to the compatibility between MBANSs and incumbent applications operating in the 2360 – 2500 MHz frequency range and in the bands adjacent to this range.
-The studies consider, more specifically, the following frequency bands: (1) 2360 – 2400 MHz, (2) 2400 – 24835 MHz, and (3) 24835 – 2500 MHz.
+The scope of the studies presented herewith is limited to the compatibility between MBANSs and incumbent applications operating in the 2300 – 2500 MHz frequency range and in the bands adjacent to this range.
+The studies consider, more specifically, the following frequency bands: (1) 2300 – 2400 MHz, (2) 2400 – 2483.5 MHz, and (3) 2483.5 – 2500 MHz.
 A total spectrum portion of 40 MHz in those bands is considered for MBANS operation.
 Furthermore this report explicitly deals with the selection and possibility of combination of parts of the three frequency bands.
 This ensures that enough spectrum is available for MBANSs, whereas the specificities of different usage scenarios and national variations in the use of these bands are considered.

-ALLOCATIONS IN THE BANDS 2360 – 2400 MHz, 2400 – 24835 MHZ, AND 24835 – 2500 MHZ
+ALLOCATIONS IN THE BANDS 2300 – 2400 MHz, 2400 – 2483.5 MHZ, AND 2483.5 – 2500 MHZ

 The following table summarizes the allocations in the 2300 – 2500 MHz frequency range according to ERC Report 25 [ ]:

-[Comment MATTIAS: The List of Report 25 is not exhaustive.
-Some important services are missing like PPDR and military.
-Please add them or give a clear statement that some services are missing.
-To be discussed in drafting group if it should be “normal” text or a note for the table.

-]